History of the FIFA World Cup: Beginning of the World Cup

+The 1932 Summer Olympics held in Los Angeles did not include football as part of the programme.
+FIFA and the IOC also disagreed over the status of amateur players, and so football was dropped from the Games.

 The 1934 World Cup was hosted by Italy and was the first World Cup to include a qualification stage.
 Sixteen teams qualified for the tournament, a number which would be retained until the expansion of the finals tournament in 1982.
-Uruguay, the titleholders from 1930, still upset about the poor European attendance at their World Cup in 1930, boycotted the 1934 World Cup.
+Uruguay, the titleholders from 1930, still upset about the poor European attendance at their World Cup in 1930, boycotted the 1934 World Cup, the only time the defending champions didn't take part in the next tournament.
 Bolivia and Paraguay were also absent, allowing Argentina and Brazil to progress to the finals in Italy without having to play any qualifying matches.
 Egypt became the first African team to compete, but lost to Hungary in the first round.
-Italy won the tournament, becoming the first European team to do so.
+Italy won the tournament, with a 2-1 extra time win over Czechoslovakia, becoming the first European team to do so.

 The 1938 World Cup competition was also held in Europe (in France), much to the consternation of many South Americans, with Uruguay and Argentina boycotting.
 For the first time, the title holders and the host country were given automatic qualifications.
-Following a play-off match against Latvia, Austria had officially qualified for the final round, but because of the Anschluss in April 1938 with Germany, the Austrian national team withdrew, with some Austrian players being added to the German squad (which was eliminated in the first round).
+Following a play-off match against Latvia, Austria qualified for the tournament, but because of the Anschluss, the annexation of Austria by Nazi Germany on 12 March 1938, Austria withdrew from the tournament, with some Austrian players being added to the German team, which was eliminated in the first round by Switzerland.
 Austria's place was offered to England, but they declined.
 This left the finals with 15 nations competing.
-France hosted, but for the first time the hosts did not win the competition, as Italy retained their title, beating Hungary in the final.
+France hosted, but for the first time the hosts did not win the competition, as Italy retained their title, beating Hungary 4-2 in the final.
 Polish striker Ernest Willimowski became the first player to score four goals in a World Cup game during Poland's 6–5 loss against Brazil; his record was later equalled by other players, but was not bettered until 56 years later in the 1994 World Cup.